Electrical / Electronics

 - Electrical and Renewable Energy Technology (in Connecticut): Gain hands-on experience working with alternate energy technologies like fuel cells, photovoltaic systems, wind turbines and more.
 Work in labs and shop classes on wiring connector boxes, service panels, light fixtures, and alarm systems.
 And tackle residential, industrial and commercial wiring on circuit boards, lights, switches and appliances.

-- Electrical and Electronic Systems Technology (in New Jersey, Indianapolis, IN, and Melrose Park, IL): Receive hands-on training using tools to properly install and maintain service panels, lighting fixtures, alarm systems, cabling systems, industrial motors, and conduit benders.
+- Electrical and Electronic Systems Technology (in New Jersey, Indianapolis, IN, Melrose Park, IL, and Atlanta, GA): Receive hands-on training using tools to properly install and maintain service panels, lighting fixtures, alarm systems, cabling systems, industrial motors, and conduit benders.
 Learn to install, troubleshoot and service fire alarm systems, home theater equipment, closed-circuit TV systems, Satellite/cable TV equipment, and whole-home automation equipment.
 Get trained in both the high-and-low voltage sides of the industry!

-- Electronic Systems Technician (in Columbia, MD and Atlanta, GA): Focus on critical low-voltage technology systems like home security systems, home theater setup, alarm and nurse call systems, and much more!
+- Electronic Systems Technician (in Columbia, MD): Focus on critical low-voltage technology systems like home security systems, home theater setup, alarm and nurse call systems, and much more!